ecsplendid/jetzt/readme.md

 *jetzt* is a speed-reader extension for [chrome](http://google.com/chrome) inspired by [Spritz](http://www.spritzinc.com/).

+### HIGHLIGHTING CURRENT WORD

+This version implements an alpha of highlighting the current word (see https://www.youtube.com/watch?v=K0as07PE7L0).
+It only works on simple documents with ALT-S. A lot more work is needed to clean this up.
+Because of how I manipulate the underlying document, it can make it render differently :(

 ### Installation

 This is very much beta software so a proper chrome extension package is not currently provided.
 Instead: clone this repository, then, in chrome, navigate to chrome://extensions , enable developer mode, click "Load unpacked extension..." and select the directory you cloned.